zhaoda/leo.github.io/README.md

 ## "Are you a magician?"

 Who knows.
-But that's definitely not the reason why all the assets on the site are minfied, although Jekyll isn't able to provide me such a task.
+But that's definitely not the reason why all the assets on the site are minfied, although Jekyll isn't able to provide me with such a service.
 It's [CloudFlare][2] who does that.

 If you want to read more about how this exactly works, just read [this][3].